40-percent/40percent-wiki/why.md

   similar full-size keyboards are unneeded bulk and expense.

 Preferred board sizes vary, but four rows and 12 to 13 keys wide (12u-13u) is common.
-This is an easier size to start with, and many people find no reason to go smaller later on.
+This is an easier size to start with, and many people find no reason to go smaller later.
-That keeps the letters and outer columns (delete, shift and return) as the base layer, with a bottom row of central thumb keys for space, layers and modifiers, and possible side utility keys for arrows or extras.
+This size keeps the letters and outer columns (delete, shift and return) as the base layer, with a bottom row of central thumb keys for space, layers and modifiers, and possible side utility keys for arrows or extras.
 It means the fingers never need to move far and allows a simple layering scheme.
 Smaller ten-key wide boards offer even less finger reach and size, but require more complex layering methods.

 Preferences also vary on the physical key arrangement: between row stagger, ortho-linear, or ergo/column stagger and between unibody or split case bodies.
+Some are more familiar,
+  while others are more common in boards designed for ergonomics.

 Many small keyboard users are programmers.
 We are often typing or editing and care about efficiency and hand ergonomics.